 Who is it best for?

-The HQOON ring light is a tabletop light which means that it’s mostly suitable for streamers who need lighting directed at them while talking to their audience.
+The RIEOMN Selfie Ring Light is a tabletop light which means that it’s mostly suitable for streamers who need lighting directed at them while talking to their audience.

 For example, streamers such as makeup artists, vloggers, entertainers, and so on.

-So because it’s not an expensive device, if you’re thinking about starting your streaming career in any of these fields, then you’ll be perfectly happy with this ring light.
+So because it’s not an expensive device, I would recommend this to those that are thinking about starting their streaming career in any of these fields.

-As mentioned, this ring light has 3 light modes you can adjust – warm, cold, and natural, and has 10 brightness levels.
+What made it stand out from the rest was 3 light modes you can adjust – warm, cold, and natural, and it has 10 brightness levels.

-That is quite useful when you need to either set the light to a minimum or light up your entire setup.
+It came quite in handy when I needed to set the light to a minimum or light up my entire setup.